 PERFORMANCE & HANDLING

 The 2.0T Premium and Premium Plus come standard with a turbocharged 2.0-liter four-cylinder engine good for 220 horsepower and 258 pound-feet of torque.
-EPA-estimated fuel economy for 2017 had not been announced at the time of this writing, but it should be around 23 mpg combined (20 city/28 highway).
-In Edmunds testing, a Q5 2.0T accelerated to 60 mph in 6.7 seconds, an average time for the segment.
+EPA-estimated fuel economy for 2017 had not been announced at the time of this writing, but it should be around 23 mpg combined.
+In Edmunds testing, a Q5 2.0T accelerated to 60 mph in 6.7 seconds, which is the average time for the segment.

 The Q5 3.0T trims get a supercharged 3.0-liter V6 that produces 272 hp and 295 lb-ft of torque, along with an automatic stop-start system that saves fuel by shutting off the engine when you come to a halt.
-EPA-estimated fuel economy is 21 mpg combined (18/26).
+We expect EPA-estimated fuel economy for 2017 to be around 21 mpg combined.
 In Edmunds testing, the 3.0T engine brought the Q5 from zero to 60 in 6.3 seconds, which is barely quicker than the 2.0T and other four-cylinder-powered rivals.

-The Q5 Hybrid pairs the 2.0T engine with a 54 hp electric motor and a battery pack for a total output of 245 hp and 350 lb-ft of torque.
-Audi estimates its 0-60 time at 6.8 seconds, while EPA fuel economy estimates stand at 26 mpg combined (24/30).
+The Q5 Hybrid pairs the 2.0T engine with a 54-hp electric motor and a battery pack for a total output of 245 hp and 350 lb-ft of torque.
+Audi estimates its 0-60 time at 6.8 seconds, while we expect EPA fuel economy estimates to stand around 26 mpg combined.

 Every Audi Q5 inspires confidence in the way it handles the road.
-Its ride quality is firmer than some might expect of a luxury crossover, but we'd describe it as taut, not harsh.
+Its ride quality is firmer than some might expect, but we'd describe it as taut, not harsh.
 Still, the optional adaptive dampers make a real difference, as they provide user control over ride quality -- including a relatively cushy "Comfort" setting.
 In any event, handling is excellent by crossover standards, thanks to quick steering and controlled body motions.
 It'll make you feel in command when behind the wheel.